ldeso/hugo-flex/README.md

 ## Updating

-Open a command prompt at the root of the site and update the theme:
+Open a command prompt at the site's root directory and update the theme:

 ```bash
 git submodule update --remote --rebase